About the Center and its services

 - If my student needs to withdraw because of psychological problems, how can the Center help?

 - My student has or may have Attention Deficit Hyperactivity Disorder (ADHD) and needs to see the psychiatrist for medication.
-What does he/she need to do to have this happen?
+What do they need to do to have this happen?

 - My student has a learning disability.
-What help can he/she find on campus?
+What help can they find on campus?

-- I think my son/daughter may have an eating disorder.
+- I think my student may have an eating disorder.
 What do I say?

-- How do I help my son/daughter who may have been sexually assaulted?
+- How do I help my student who may have been sexually assaulted?

 - What do I say to my student who has experienced a traumatic event (death of loved one, mugging, etc.)?

-- My son/daughter has stopped going to class and sounds depressed.
+- My student has stopped going to class and sounds depressed.
 What should I do?

 - I think my student is drinking too much.
-Where can I send him/her for help?
+Where can I send them for help?

-- My daughter's boyfriend is abusive.
-Where can she go for help?
+- My student’s boyfriend/girlfriend/partner is abusive.
+Where can they go for help?

 Of course, every student responds to the challenges of college differently.
-If your son/daughter has gone away from home before, his or her reaction to college may be very similar.
+If your student has gone away from home before, their reaction to college may be very similar.
 If this is the first time your student is leaving home for any period of time, the transition may include periods of feeling lonely, isolated, apprehensive and insecure.
-It is important that you listen to his/her feelings and reinforce his/her strengths.
+It is important that you listen to their feelings and reinforce their strengths.
 Encourage involvement with other students and with student organizations.
 You can both work to develop a new, more adult relationship of mutual respect, sharing stories and enjoying this time in your lives.
 You still represent important guidelines for decision making and although your student may be 18, your advice and involvement are best continued.

 Homesickness is a term used to describe what may be experienced as physical symptoms of nausea, sleeplessness and apprehension during a time that an individual is actually away from home and away from either the physical or the psychological aspects of "security."
 Speaking directly about the feelings of sadness, apprehension and loss seems to decrease homesickness, especially when shared with another person who is also experiencing homesickness.
 It is also helpful to work directly on establishing a sense of security in the new environment by making new friends, connecting with a faculty member and establishing a routine.
 Homesickness, regarded as a normal part of the transition to college, generally occurs within the first six weeks of the first semester at college.
 It is generally mild and passes fairly quickly but can be severe and persistent.